RL Grime

 Henry Alfred Steinway (born February 8, 1991), better known by his stage name RL Grime, (previously known as Clockwork) is an American record producer and DJ.
 RL Grime specializes in trap and bass music and is a member of the Los Angeles electronic music collective WeDidIt.
 His debut Grapes EP was released in April 2012 on WeDidIt.
 RL Grime premiered a popular Halloween mix in October 2012, which have continued to be released annually through 2023.
 His follow-up EP High Beams was released in July 2013 on Fool's Gold Records, which debuted at No. 8 on Billboard's Dance/Electronic Albums chart, and No. 1 on the iTunes Electronic Chart.
 RL Grime has produced remixes for Benny Benassi, Chief Keef, Jamie Lidell, and Shlohmo.
 His second studio album, Nova, was released in 2018.
 In February 2019, RL Grime announced the founding of his record label Sable Valley.

 Early life

+Steinway was born in Los Angeles, California to his mother who worked in photography, and to his father who worked in architecture.
+His grandfather was Henry Z. Steinway, the last family owner of piano company Steinway & Sons.
+In spite of his family's history with musical instruments, Steinway says he "didn't really grow up with much music in (his) childhood" and that none of his family were musicians.

-Steinway grew up in Los Angeles, California.
-He enrolled at Northeastern University in Boston, Massachusetts, with a focus in music business.
+Steinway enrolled at Northeastern University in Boston, Massachusetts, with a focus in music business.
 In 2010 after his first year, he transferred from Northeastern to New York University, majoring in music business.
 In 2012, Steinway moved back to Los Angeles and currently resides there.